Sharing is caring!

 Rubbing alcohol, also called isopropyl alcohol, is a multi-purpose tool that can be used throughout your home to disinfect, sanitize, and clean.
 Here are 18 rubbing alcohol uses that will blow your mind.

-Ever gone to a neighbor’s house and wondered why they had rubbing alcohol around?
+Have you ever gone to a neighbor’s house and wondered why they had rubbing alcohol around?
 Wonder no more, these tips will show you 18 things you did not know rubbing alcohol was used for.
-I especially liked the DIY hand sanitizer given how unavailable sanitizer has been in the store.
+I especially like the DIY hand sanitizer given how quickly that expense can add up, especially during flu season!

 18 things you didn't know rubbing alcohol could be used for; collage of eyeglass cleaner, kitchen sink, broken makeup, and car de-icer